 The LSU School of Music offers three Audition Weekends for prospective undergraduate and graduate students.
-These make up our largest auditioning opportunity of the year, and occur within the first month of the spring semester.
+These make up our largest auditioning opportunities of the year, and occur within the first two months of the spring semester.

 Prospective students seeking a Minor in Music do not need to audition during Audition Weekends.